muratk3n/thirdwave/en/README.md

 ---

-As discussions on how to help save local news continue, new bills and ideas have come to the fore.
+CJR: "As discussions on how to help save local news continue, new bills and ideas have come to the fore.
 Independent newspapers are coalescing around the Local Journalism Sustainability Act which proposes direct subsidies (in the form of tax credits) for news subscribers, local journalists and small business advertisers.
 Sweden has a similar news subsidy system.

 Large media outlets are backing the Journalism Competition and Preservation Act which will allow outlets to band together to